robotcomm/robotcomm.github.io/working/thingworx_navigate.md

 ## View & Measure in 3D

-**View & Measure in 3D** launches [Creo View][3] in a new browser window.
-Using the Creo View application, users can view and manipulate the 3D representation of the model.
+**View & Measure in 3D** launches [Creo View Lite][3] in a new browser window.
+Using the Creo View Lite application, users can view and manipulate the 3D representation of the model.
 This does not make changes to the original.

-    Example users of the Creo View application:
+### Example users of the Creo View Lite application:

 * Reliability Engineer - view and manipulate the 3D representation using Creo View to show wetted parts.
 Screenshot exploded view and annotate for listing packet.
 * Customer Quality (CQI) / Call Center - open to view / rotate / explode product as needed when troubleshooting an install or potential problem.
 *

 ### How-To

 1. Click **View & Measure** task > **Lifecycle state**.
 1. Choose **Released** from the dropdown list.
 1. Type search term with wildcards into the *Search field*.
-1. Press <kbd>ENTER</kbd>.
+1. Press <kbd>ENTER</kbd>
 1. Click the **Start button**.
-1. Click the checkbox to choose an asset.
+1. Click the **checkbox** to choose an asset.
 1. Viewable loads and geometry appears in the graphics window.

 *You now have access to all Creo View Lite functions.*